numba/numba/talks/webinar09242013/slides.md

 ## CUDA + Python Course

-- Continuum will be offering an **introductary CUDA course in Python** in the near future.
+- Continuum will be offering an **introductory CUDA course in Python** in the near future.
 - For Python programmers with **no CUDA experience**